Study environment

 The University’s work environment organisation

-The University has a central work environment committee (CAMK) that works with university-wide issues linked to students’ and staff’s study and work environment.
-At the School level, the local work environment committee (LAMK) has a similar task.
+The University has a Work Environment Committee (AMK) that works with university-wide issues linked to students’ and staff’s study and work environment.
+At the School level, the local work environment groups (AMG) have a similar assignment.

-The Student Committee is a committee of the central work environment committee.
+The Student Committee is a committee of the Work Environment Committee.
 Here, challenges and improvements linked to the study environment of students and doctoral students are discussed and prepared.
 The committee also works practically with the development and anchoring of policies, procedures and information relating to the study environment.

-In the committees, students are represented via the student work environment representative and the ombud for students and PhD students.
+In the committees and groups, students are represented via the student work environment representative and the PhD representative.
 These are appointed by the Student Union.

-The University’s Vice-Chancellor has the ultimate responsibility for the work and study environment, and that it lives up to the requirements of legislation.
+The University’s Vice-Chancellor has the ultimate responsibility for the work and study environment, and that it meets the requirements of legislation.
 Concrete tasks in the work environment management are then distributed to different roles at the University.

 More information